Wungngayam Muirang

-Wungngayam Muirang (born 16 February 1999), also known as Yamboi Muirang, is an Indian footballer who plays as a defender for I-League club Diamond Harbour.
+Wungngayam Muirang (born 16 February 1999), also known as Yamboi Muirang, is an Indian footballer who plays as a defender for Indian Football League club Gokulam Kerala.

 Career

 Gokulam Kerala

 In October 2018, it was announced that Wungngayam Muirang signed for Gokulam Kerala in the I-League.

 International

 On 13 February 2019, Muirang was called up to the India under-23 side which participated in the 2020 AFC U-23 Championship qualifiers.